Malcom McLean: Subsequent business ventures

 In 1968 McLean financed a real estate project in Waveland, Mississippi that has become Diamondhead, Mississippi.

-In 1971, the Pinehurst Resort property in Pinehurst, North Carolina was sold to Diamondhead Corporation, a land development company headquartered in a Mountainside, New Jersey and owned by McLean.
-The venerable old resort which had seen virtually no noticeable changes in its 75 years before its sale became the center of controversy.
-Finally, in 1982, Pinehurst became the property of Diamondhead's major lenders, who formed a NC corporation called Resort Assets Corporation.
+In 1971, the Pinehurst Resort property in Pinehurst, North Carolina was sold to Diamondhead Corporation, a land development company headquartered in a Mountainside, New Jersey, and owned by McLean.
+The venerable old resort which had seen virtually no noticeable changes in its 75 years before its sale became the object of controversy.
+Finally, in 1982, Pinehurst became the property of Diamondhead's major lenders, who formed a NC corporation named Resort Assets Corporation.
 With their takeover, a more viable effort was then made to work in concert with Pinehurst village officials to restore the overall community.

 In 1978, McLean purchased United States Lines.
-There, he built a fleet of 4,400-TEU container ships that were the largest afloat at the time.
-The ships, operating in round-the-world service, were designed in the aftermath of the 1970s oil shortages and were fuel-efficient but slow, and therefore not well-adapted to compete in the subsequent period of cheap oil.
+There, he built a fleet of 4,400-Twenty-foot equivalent unit (TEU) container ships that were the largest afloat at the time.
+The ships, operating in round-the-world service, were designed after the 1970s oil shortages and were fuel-efficient but slow, and therefore not well-adapted to compete in the subsequent period of cheap oil.
 USL went bankrupt in 1986.
 McLean took very personally the criticism directed against him after the collapse of USL and the resulting loss of many jobs associated with and dependent on USL.

-In 1982, McLean made the Forbes 400 Richest Americans list with a net worth of $400 million, however, a few years later, having gambled on rising oil prices that failed to materialize, McLean had to file for Chapter 11 bankruptcy owing debt of $1.3 billion.
+In 1982, McLean made the Forbes 400 Richest Americans list with a net worth of $400 million, however, a few years later, having gambled on increasing oil prices that failed to happen, McLean had to file for Chapter 11 bankruptcy owing debt of $1.3 billion.

 In 1991, at 78, McLean founded Trailer Bridge, Inc., which operates between the US mainland (Jacksonville, Florida), Puerto Rico and the Dominican Republic.

 McLean also developed non-maritime inventions, including a means of lifting a patient from a stretcher onto a hospital bed.

 Death

-McLean died at his home on the East Side of Manhattan on May 25, 2001, age 87, of heart failure.
+McLean died at his home in New York City on May 25, 2001, age 87, of heart failure.
 His death prompted Norman Y. Mineta to make the following statement:

-In an editorial shortly after his death, Baltimore Sun stated that "he ranks next to Robert Fulton as the greatest revolutionary in the history of maritime trade."
-Forbes Magazine called McLean "one of the few men who changed the world."
+In an editorial soon after his death, Baltimore Sun stated that "he ranks next to Robert Fulton as the greatest revolutionary in the history of maritime trade."
+Forbes Magazine termed McLean "one of the few men who changed the world."

 On the morning of McLean's funeral, container ships around the world blew their whistles in his honor.